learn-co-curriculum/phase-0-getting-code-with-git/README.md

 of it.
 When you fork a repository, GitHub creates a duplicate of that repository under your control.

+> Note: This is what you will do for all of the Canvas assignments.
+Doing this
+> allows you to make changes to your copy of the repo without modifying the
+> parent repo.

 If my GitHub username were `octocat` and I "forked" `facebook/react`, GitHub would copy the remote repository `facebook/react` and create it under my name as `octocat/react`.
 It's making a copy of one _remote repository_ to a new _remote